Filipino Institute logo

 • Long-term plans to relocate or return to the Philippines

-• Avoid frequent school transfers
+Avoid frequent school transfers More stability

-• Reduce financial stress
+Reduce financial stress Better planning

-• Focus on learning instead of repeated enrollment decisions
+Focus on learning Fewer repeated decisions

 What Is Face-to-Face Philippine K–12 Abroad?

-• Follow a Philippine K-12 academic framework
+• Follows a Philippine K–12 academic framework

-• Conduct in-person classes in learning centers
+• Conducts in-person classes in learning centers

-• Serve Filipino and OFW families
+• Serves Filipino and OFW families

-• Provide a familiar learning environment for children
+• Provides a familiar learning environment

 Each model serves different family needs and circumstances.
+Parents should compare based on structure, cost, and continuity.

 Why Many OFW Parents Prefer Face-to-Face Learning